-We’ve invested more than $170 million, and 4.7 million volunteer hours by our team members, to build and rehabilitate 6,650 homes and counting.
+Since its inception in 1993, the Wells Fargo Housing Foundation has invested more than $190 million, along with mobilizing 4.7 million team member volunteer hours, to build and rehabilitate 7,100 homes and counting.

 We are a community leader dedicated to creating affordable and sustainable housing, and investing in neighborhood revitalization efforts to build stronger communities.

 We work with nonprofit organizations to create affordable and sustainable housing initiatives serving low- and moderate-income households, including those for seniors, veterans, and under-served families.
 We build stronger communities by investing and volunteering in support of neighborhood revitalization efforts.

 To accomplish this mission, we collaborate with established local and national nonprofit housing organizations that demonstrate the ability to create affordable and sustainable housing for low-to-moderate income families, seniors, and veterans, and to revitalize neighborhoods.

 Read more to find out if your organization is eligible.